-Determining Settlements in Personal Injury Cases
+Determining Settlements in a Personal Injury Case in Parkville, Maryland

 We talked a bit about fair settlement offers in the last section of this offer, but how can you tell if you are getting one?
 A fair settlement offer should include both economic and non-economic damages.
 Let’s discuss those damages in greater detail below.

 - Economic Damages – The economic damages awarded in personal cases compensate plaintiffs for their quantifiable losses.
 Examples of those quantifiable losses include your medical expenses, repair bills, and lost wages.
 These damages should also pay for additional treatments you may need in the future if those treatments are related to the injuries you sustained from the accident.

 - Non-Economic Damages – Non-economic damages included in personal injury cases cover intangible losses such as emotional distress or loss of enjoyment of life.
 Special formulas calculate non-economic damages.
 Your lawyer can handle those calculations.

 Parkville, MD, is a gorgeous town close to Baltimore City.
 Some of the great things to do there include hiking in Double Rock Park, visiting Weber’s Farm and cider mill, or Ye Old Emerald Tavern.
 Apart from its natural beauty and proximity to Baltimore City, Parkville also stands out as a great place for settling down because of its accessible real estate market.